alishamohanty/SignUp-Form-Design/README.md

 # SignUp-Form-Design
-This is sign up form Designed by me
+This is sign up.
-Which includes the basic fields such as email password sign in through social media accounts such as LinkedIn, GitHub or Google.
+Which includes the basic fields such as username, password and sign in through social media accounts such as LinkedIn, GitHub or Google.